openuado/cerber/README.rst

         ]
     }

-and now you can assign this security profil to your container at run:
+Now you can assign this seccomp profile to your container at run:

 .. code:: shell